gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC2/OperatorsSZ.md

   * **`scaled_to`** (`geometry` , `point`) --->  `geometry`

 #### Result:
-allows to restrict the size of a geometry so that it fits in the envelope {width, height, depth} defined by the second operand
+allows to restrict the size of a geometry so that it fits in the envelope &#123;width, height, depth} defined by the second operand

 #### Examples:
 ```